rlk12345/Hybrid-KG-LLM-Project/clean_repo/README.md

 **Note:** On macOS/Linux, use `python3` and `pip3`.
 The `python` command may not be available.

 **All dataset variants** (hybrid, hybrid_simcse, hybrid_large, paper_eval, etc.) can be generated using `scripts/generate_all_datasets.sh`.
 See "Dataset Generation" section for details.

+**📖 New to the project?** See `WHAT_NEXT.md` for a step-by-step guide explaining what each script does and what to do next.

 ## Overview